karahi/MMexImporter/README.md

   5. "date_format" : A strpftime-compatible string of the format the date comes in the CSV for proper parsing
   6. "header" : If this is "True", then the parser skips the first row of the CSV.
   7. "notes" : \<index in CSV\> for arbitrary text that may be included

+## AutoCategorize.py

+###Usage:

+1. Copy mmeximporter.cfg.sample to mmeximporter.cfg and fill in section 'categories.'
+  2. Keys are substrings to search for in the Payee section.
+Values are the names of categories/subcategories in MMex.
+The values must be exact matches, but the subcategory can also be -1 if you don't want one.
+(The integer, not the string)
+3. Call from commandline: ./AutoCategorize.cfg \<account number\> \<file\_to\_import\>

 ## Acknowledgements
 This borrows heavily in spirit (but not in code) from kvidoo's [MMexUpdater](https://github.com/kvidoo/MMexUpdater)